ricsxn/ShowQR/README.md

 How shall I send text/URLs from my Mac to my Mobile in a fast and confortable way?
 The ShowQR utility gratfully solves that!
 Once installed you can select any text, right click on it and choose the contextual menu voice: 'services/ShowQR'.
 After a few seconds the corresponding QR will be shown.
-You can use this litte service for free or if you like you can leave a donation here: http://ricsxn.duckdns.org/donate.html
+You can use this litte service for free or if you like you can leave a donation by clicking [here][donate]

 ## Structure
 ShowQR service consists of two components, a simple python script that triggers Preview.app containing the generated QR code taken from the stadard input, while the second component consists of an automator script that setup the system-wide service.